 In order for the decision to revisit a previous decision to be considered binding, advance notification as specified in Meeting Notifications (section 3) is required.

-The Meeting Notifications (section 3) can be waived to expedite ballot reconciliation items if the Work Group determines that the same range of views as in the original decision is represented.
+The Meeting Notifications (section 3) can be waived to expedite ballot reconciliation items if the WG determines that the new discussion represents the same range of views as addressed in the original decision.

 Electronic Voting

-Some decisions voting outside of the working group meetings may be conducted electronically.
+Some decisions considered outside of the WGM may be resolved electronically.

 <Work Group Acronym> electronic votes will be announced on the <Work Group Name> list server.

 If the motion was NOT made, seconded and discussed during a quorum meeting then, the workgroup will circulate the motion and request a second via the list service.
-Once seconded there will be a period of not less than 3 days of discussion prior to the opening of the e-vote.
+Once seconded there will be a period of not less than 3 days of discussion via the list server prior to the opening of the e-vote.

 The <Work Group Acronym> electronic votes will be held open for a minimum period of 1 week but may be longer.
 The voting period will be defined in the announcement of opening the e-vote.

-Quorum for electronic voting will be set at 90% of the number of attendees at the last meeting or call at which quorum was achieved.
-Quorum shall be at a minimum the same as for a <Work Group Name> meeting or call as defined in Section 5.
+Quorum for electronic voting will be set at 90% of the number of attendees at the last WGM session or conference call at which quorum was achieved.
+Quorum shall be at a minimum the same as for a <Work Group Name> session or conference call as defined in Section 5.

 If quorum has not been achieved at the end of the announced voting period, the vote will be closed as unsuccessful due to lack of quorum.